 I generally do not use public access wifi because you don't know what's happening to the data being sent through their wifi signal.

-Today is: 25th August (GMT), in history on the 25th of August, 1791 AD the following death happened:
+Today is: 18th October (GMT), in history on the 18th of October, 1980 AD the following event happened: